Laththi: Theatrical

 The film was released in theatres on 22 December 2022 coinciding with Christmas.
 The film was initially planned for release in theatres on 12 August 2022, but got postponed to 15 September 2022 due to multiple injuries of actor Vishal and heavy visual effects for the fight sequences although the release date was again postponed indefinitely.
 The distribution rights of the film in Tamil Nadu were acquired by Udhayanidhi Stalin under the banner of Red Giant Movies.
 The Andhra Pradesh and Telangana distribution rights of the film have been bagged by JPR Films.

 Home media

-The post-theatrical streaming rights of the film has been sold to Sun NXT and Netflix, while the satellite rights of the film is sold to Sun TV.The Hindi version of the film was telecast through Star Gold on 12 March 2023.
+The post-theatrical streaming rights of the film has been sold to Sun NXT, while the satellite rights were sold to Sun TV.
+The Hindi version of the film was telecast through Star Gold on 12 March 2023.

 Reception

-Laththi received mixed reviews from critics and audience who praised Vishal's performance, action sequences, soundtrack and background score but criticism aimed at its predictability.
+Laththi received mixed reviews from critics with praise for Vishal's performance and action sequences, but criticized its screenwriting.